karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 **Flux** is keeping watch for changes in the centralized repository and when it sees a new file, it picks it up and deploys the new application using the Helm chart that we created in **step 2.**

 _**In my example I'm using 2 different actors: a developer and a devops team, but there are tons of viable combinations possible, for example:_
-_It could be the same person that does all the steps by himself, you might not need two actors.
-Or maybe you want even more actors because somebody needs to test and validate the image after being pushed into ACR_
+_You might not need two actors, it could be the same actor that does all the steps by himself.
+Or maybe you want even more actors because somebody needs to test and validate the image after being pushed into ACR._

 ## Step 0 - Initial setup